ManuelSimon/portfolio/README.md

 ### https://manuel.gal

-> **WARNING**: This repo was splited into two branches in order to provide a STATIC version of the project (front-end only), and a "FULL" version (web aplication with back-end).
+> **WARNING**: This repo was split into two branches in order to provide a STATIC version of the project (front-end only), and a "FULL" version (web aplication with back-end).
 **Front-end** ready-to-go version is available at **MASTER** branch.
-**Full web app**, using PHP in order to provide a multi-language site, is available at **back-end branch**.
+**Full web app**, using PHP in order to provide a multi-language site, it is available at **back-end branch**.
 Check the corresponding Readme to learn how to launch the project.

 ![index](images/readme/index.PNG)